Todd Cochran: Youth

-Pianist, composer Todd Cochran was born in San Francisco and raised in a home environment of classical music and jazz, and an atmosphere of deep love for the arts.
-While his parents had professional livelihoods – his father, in the automobile industry and his mother, an accountant – both were trained musicians.
-His father, a singer and pianist, and mother, a violinist.
-As a child, there never was a time when music or conversations about art or culture was not occurring in the household.
+Pianist and composer Todd Cochran was born in San Francisco As a child, there never was a time when music or conversations about art or culture were not occurring in the household.
 Gaining a natural sense of the importance of the arts came with this childhood exposure.
-Along with the early passion Todd exhibited for the piano he benefitted from his family's devoted love of attending live music and art performances that extended across the spectrum: chamber music, jazz, dance, plays and religious concerts.
-With his father he enjoyed going to sports, however listening to recordings, watching documentary films, and reading were at the heart of his youth and teenage years.
+Along with the early passion Todd exhibited for the piano he benefitted from his family's devoted love of attending live music and art performances that extended across the spectrum: chamber music, jazz, dance, plays, and religious concerts.
+With his father he enjoyed going to sports.
+However, listening to recordings, watching documentary films, and reading were at the heart of his youth and teenage years.